 6. Not paying attention to the interviewer

-The worst Zoom interview mistake you can make is scrolling the web or just showing that you are uninterested in what the interviewer is saying.
-Unfortunately, because you are sitting in front of a computer this is easier than you might think.
+The worst mistake you can make is scrolling the web and appearing uninterested in the opportunity.
+Unfortunately, because you're sitting in front of the computer, it is easier to do than you think.

-Little gestures can make a big impact, try nodding or smiling at the interviewer to show that you're still paying attention when they're speaking.
-Inversely, don't check your phone or scroll the web.
-Just put Zoom into full screen to avoid these problems.
+Little gestures can make a significant impact.
+Try nodding or smiling at the interviewer to show you're paying attention when they're speaking.
+Don't check your phone or scroll the web.
+Put Zoom into full screen and leave your phone out of the room to avoid these problems.

 7. Not carrying your side of the conversation

-You and the interviewer are trying to do the same thing: to assess whether the other person is a good fit.
+You and your interviewer are trying to assess whether you're a good fit for each other.
 Do your part by asking questions!

-Do your best to not interrupt the interviewer when they're speaking though.
-This is harder on video as there can be a delay, but developing this remote work skill pays dividends even after you are hired as many roles require you to work with remote team members now.
+Do your best not to interrupt the interviewer when they're speaking.
+Not interrupting is harder on Zoom because there can be a delay, but developing this remote work skill pays dividends, as many roles require you to work with remote team members.